 This scholarship is named in honour of Stella and George Bryant’s commitment to IAMAT.
-The scholarship is awarded to a doctor or nurse from South America, Central America, the Caribbean, Eastern Europe, the Middle East, or Southeast Asia to study travel medicine at the London School of Hygiene and Tropical Medicine.
+The scholarship is awarded to a doctor or nurse from an African country to study travel medicine at the London School of Hygiene and Tropical Medicine.

 Stella and George Bryant loved to travel and were passionate advocates for the well-being of animals.